Mid Cornwall · TR4

 Why Shortlanesend is its own job.

-Outside Conservation Area and AONB but bordered by the Allet AONB area.
+The planning backdrop in Mid Cornwall is real, not abstract: outside Conservation Area and AONB but bordered by the Allet AONB area.
 Kenwyn parish operates active input on edge-of-village sites.
 For planning application specifically, Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Shortlanesend project as a TR4-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the TR4 parish brief as the design brief and the Shortlanesend application has somewhere to land.
+Whether the project is on traditional cottages in the centre or further out toward Truro, the planning application response is locally tuned.

 Planning note